Pedrofontova/financial-data-utils/README.md

 # financial-data-collection
-Basic collection and processing of financial data
+Basic functions for the collection and processing of financial data